Skip to content

 ~/.aws: ask # already default, but explicit

 Valid policies: ask, block.
-Project config can only tighten (e.g., escalate ask to block).
+Project config can only tighten by default (e.g., escalate ask to block), unless global config explicitly sets trust_project_config: true.

 sensitive_paths_default